Heapy/awesome-kotlin/README.md

 * [winterbe/expekt](https://github.com/winterbe/expekt) - BDD assertion library for Kotlin.
 * [som-one/zarif-kherkin](https://github.com/som-one/zarif-kherkin) - Configurable BDD testing using a Kotlin DSL for Gherkin.
 * [kotlintest/kotlintest](https://github.com/kotlintest/kotlintest) - KotlinTest is a flexible and comprehensive testing tool for the Kotlin ecosystem based on and heavily inspired by the superb Scalatest.
-* [skrapeit/skrape.it](https://github.com/skrapeit/skrape.it) - A DSL-driven HTML/XML parser-library, enabling meaningful testing of endpoints that produce HTML.
 * [dmcg/konsent](https://github.com/dmcg/konsent) - An acceptance test library for Kotlin.
 * [EPadronU/balin](https://github.com/EPadronU/balin) - Balin is a browser automation library for Kotlin.
 It's basically a Selenium-WebDriver wrapper library inspired by Geb.
 * [dmcg/k-sera](https://github.com/dmcg/k-sera) - A JMock wrapper for Kotlin.